 Certain derivative financial instruments do not qualify for hedge accounting, despite being valid economic hedges of the relevant risk.
 Changes in the fair value of derivative financial instruments that do not qualify for hedge accounting are recognised immediately in the statement of profit or loss.

-Refer to Note 7 and Note 12 for additional information in relation to accounting policies for financial instruments.
+Refer to note 12 for additional information in relation to accounting policies for financial instruments.

-SECTION 4: Operating assets and liabilities
+SECTION 4: Operating Assets and Liabilities